Ayiwoma/SQL-Project/QA.md

-3. I did a filter on v2_product_name to test case sensitive search.
+2. I did a filter on v2_product_name to test case sensitive search, this was done to test the quality of the data to see if it could generate a name sensitive search, in doing so the results turned out to be           positive and consistent.

 SQL Queries
      SELECT v2_product_name